cecilhog/TDT4173-wine-quality/README.md

 # TDT4173-wine-quality
-Project repository for predicting wine quality based on physicochemical attributes
+Project repository for predicting wine quality based on physicochemical attributes.
+The datasets are extracted from https://archive.ics.uci.edu/ml/datasets/wine.

 ## Structure of the code
 The code builds 3 different models